Customer loyalty is a potent weapon in the modern marketplace — and it’s something that every company wants to cultivate.

 Reward Your Best Customers

-Take inspiration from Starbucks, who offers tons of deals and discounts for customers who make repeat purchases.
+Take inspiration from Starbucks, who offers tons of deals and discounts for satisfied customers who make repeat purchases.
 Those who sign up for their loyalty program earn special rewards on their birthday, exclusive discounts for reaching certain milestones and more.
-The brand even offers a referral program with special perks, making it easier to retain current customers and acquire new ones.
+The brand even offers a referral program with special perks, making it easier to retain current customers and acquire new customers.

 Improve Customer Service

-As a brand, you need to ensure that your customer service options are easy to access, available 24/7 and consistent in their execution.
-Doing this creates positive experiences for your customers that not only drive long-term loyalty, but also positive word-of-mouth marketing.
-Here are some ideas to try out:
+As a brand, you need to ensure that your exceptional customer service options are easy to access, available 24/7 and consistent in their execution.
+Doing this creates positive experiences for your customers that not only drives brand loyalty long-term (along with other key metrics like customer lifetime value, but also positive word-of-mouth marketing.

-• Make onboarding easier by sending out an explainer video covering how customers can use their new product.
+- Make onboarding easier by sending out an explainer video covering how customers can use their new product.

-• Combine email, phone, SMS and social media channels so that people have several options available when they need information or assistance.
+- Combine email, phone, SMS and social media channels so that people have several options available when they need information or assistance.

-• Send timely reminders to prevent your customers from missing deadlines or important policy changes.
+- Send timely reminders to prevent your customers from missing deadlines or important policy changes.

-By focusing on creating positive word-of-mouth publicity amongst your target audience, providing them with memorable experiences and connecting with customers via social media channels, you can ensure that all aspects of your business are working together towards one goal: delivering an exceptional customer experience.
+By focusing on creating positive word-of-mouth publicity among your target audience, providing them with memorable experiences and connecting with customers via social media channels, you can ensure that all aspects of your business are working together towards one goal: delivering an exceptional customer experience.

 Boosting Brand Loyalty